 A playground sits near the beach area.
 It has child-friendly rubber flooring.

-However, there are a few disclaimers that the surface can get hot.
+However, a few disclaimers warn that the surface can get hot.

-Private cabanas are available for rent if you desire.
+Private cabanas are available for rent at each pool.

 Related: Cabana Rentals at Disney World

-A bar area (Splash) sits outside the Swan’s lap pool.
-They mainly serve drinks and a few snacks.
+Splash sits adjacent to the Swan’s lap pool.
+This location mainly serves drinks and a few snacks.

 In addition to the pools at Disney’s Swan and Dolphin, the Swan Reserve has a feature pool.
 It’s a beautiful pool.
 But most guests who plan to spend an entire day at the pool will likely want to walk over to the Grotto Pool.

-Overall, the pools at Disney’s Swan and Dolphin are some of the most pleasant you’ll find.
-It’s one of the few hotels where I feel like I can stay at the pool for the entirety of the day.
+Overall, the pools at Disney’s Swan and Dolphin are some of the most pleasant.
+You can spend an entire day at the pool enjoying the area and not get bored.

 Or you might enjoy these articles: